10 Things The Dutch Are Known For

 Some Dutch people may prefer Belgian beer than their own because for them Belgian beer tend to be stronger and due to their sophisticated taste buds they can easily recognize the good beer from ordinary ones.
 This doesn't mean however, that Dutch beer is not good at all.
 As a matter of fact, Dutch beer brands are one of the most popular in the world...

 I'm sure you all have heard about Heineken...This Dutch company has the third largest beer brewery in the world.
 Grolsch, on the other hand is the leader in importing lager in all of the United Kingdom.
 Pale Lager comprises the majority of beer consumed and produced in the Netherlands.
 However, Dutch brewers also brew special kind of beer like the witbier (white beer) and the brewed beer in Spring and Autumn known locally as "bok".
+All Dutch households will have beer in their cupboards and fridge.
+At home, we never run out of Trippel from brands like Leffe (it is actually Belgian but yeah my partner is one of those with sophisticated tastes :)) and Grolsch.

 According to the Brewers of Europe, the Netherlands exports approximately 50% of beer production making it the largest proportion of beer of any country in the world.
 Out of the total 2,300 million litres produced, almost 1,300 million litres were exported in 2004.